Now in our 11th year!

-Our focus is on workshopping plays in progress, from character monologues to full lengths.
+Our focus is on work-shopping plays in progress, from character monologues to full length scripts.
 Writing exercises and studying the craft further sharpen our skills and spark new insights.

-A talented roster of actors and actresses (see our Actors Gallery) generously give us their time and talent to read our plays and offer feedback for character development.
+A talented roster of actors and actresses (see our Actors Gallery) generously give us their time and talent to read our dialogue and offer feedback for character development.